 Videos designed to humanize your organization, such as testimonial videos or views into the roles and people in your company, will also most likely be suited to film rather than digital graphics.
 Below is an example from the team member profile series from WholeFoods whose subject matter is best suited to film:

 Pro: No Need for Video Production Equipment

-All you need to create an animated or graphical video is a designer, and his or her editing software and workstation (which in most cases come with the designer).
+All you need to create an animated or graphical video is a designer, and his or her editing software and workstation.
+In most cases, the latter come with the designer.
 Alternately, you can hire a digital design firm to produce your video.

 Pro: Creative Freedom